Best 300 Blackout Ammo 2026: Top 8 Supersonic & Subsonic Loads Ranked (Barnes, Hornady, Lehigh) header image

 300 Blackout Ammo for Home Defense: Suppressed vs Unsuppressed

 The best 300 Blackout home defense ammo depends on whether you run a suppressor.
 Unsuppressed, go supersonic for maximum terminal effect.
-Suppressed, the decision is more nuanced: supersonic through a can is still loud (130+ dB), while subsonic drops to hearing-safe levels (~135 dB impulse, reduced to ~115 dB at the ear with a quality can).
+Suppressed, the decision is more nuanced: supersonic through a can is still loud (130+ dB), while subsonic can greatly reduce impulse noise with a quality can, but the exact level depends on the host, suppressor, ammo, environment, and shot count.

 Unsuppressed Home Defense